Chart Color Schemes

 Page features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 58.4% of all households, including 24.1% couples with children, 23.6% couples without children, and 10.0% single parent families.
-Non-family households make up the remaining 41.6%, with lone person households at 35.0% and group households comprising 6.8%.
-The median household size is 2.3 people, smaller than the Australian Capital Territory average of 2.5.
+Family households compose 58.4% of all households, including 24.1% couples with children, 23.6% couples without children, and 10.0% single parent families.
+Non-family households constitute the remaining 41.6%, with lone person households at 35.0% and group households making up 6.8%.
+The median household size is 2.3 people, which is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households